 Using TurboActivate with Delphi

-Before you can do anything you need to login to your LimeLM account (or sign up) and download the TurboActivate.zip.
-This zip contains the TurboActivate.dll & TurboActivate.exe along with source code examples.
+Before you can do anything you need to login to your LimeLM account (or sign up).
+Then download TurboActivate for Windows on your API page.
+That file contains the TurboActivate.dll & TurboActivate.exe along with source code examples.

 After you've created a new product, go to the version page of the product you will be adding licensing to.
 You will need to do 2 things:

 Download the TurboActivate.dat file for the product version.

 Make a note of the Version GUID.

 You'll be including the TurboActivate.dat file in the same folder as the TurboActivate.dll and TurboActivate.exe files and you'll use the Version GUID in your code as part of integrating TurboActivate within your app.

 Included in TurboActivate.zip is a simple example project.
 It works with Delphi 7 and newer.
 The TurboActivateUnit.pas file contains all the functions you'll be using to add licensing, online-activation, and trial functionality to your app.